-Some new building has occurred on previously used land within the district.
-Babergh DC is responsible for controlling such development under the planning system, and has considered the potential for contamination in cases where the risk was apparent based on known information.
-It is recognised however, that standards for contaminated land remediation (clean up) have changed substantially in recent years with increased knowledge of the risk of contamination.
+Some new building has occurred on previously used land within the districts.
+The Councils are responsible for controlling such development under the planning system and have considered the potential for contamination in cases where the risk was apparent based on known information.
+It is recognised however, that standards for Contaminated Land remediation (clean-up) have changed substantially in recent years with increased knowledge of the risk of contamination.
 It is therefore possible that developments have been permitted in the past without the stringent risk control measures now required.

-Babergh DC has worked with other local authorities in Suffolk in developing and implementing development control procedures in line with legislation to ensure that all new development considers the issue of contamination adequately (see Figure 1).
-Where contamination of land is known or suspected Babergh DC will require the developer to carry out a site-specific risk assessment prior to registration of the Planning Application, should a risk be identified a full intrusive ground investigation may be deemed necessary.
-Planning permission would not normally be granted unless a suitable remediation scheme is submitted to and approved by Babergh DC.
+The Councils have worked with other local authorities in Suffolk in developing and implementing development control procedures in line with legislation to ensure that all new development considers the issue of contamination adequately.
+Where contamination of land is known or suspected, the Councils will require the developer to carry out a site-specific risk assessment prior to registration of the planning application, should a risk be identified a full intrusive ground investigation may be deemed necessary but depending on risk may be required via planning condition.
+Following any approval with conditions it is required that all investigations follow the naturally progressive methodology outlined in LCRM.